BCHS Clubs & Activities

 - Listen to the morning announcements for information about when a club will begin meeting.

-- All clubs require the approval of both the HS Principal and Student Senate before any meetings can begin.
+- If you are interested in starting a new club, please note that all clubs require the approval of both the HS Principal and Student Senate before any meetings can begin.
 Pick up the necessary forms in the Assistant Principal’s Office.

 Participation in School Activities is a Privilege